 For a long time, Android had an advantage in the charging department, because many Android phones offered fast charging capabilities and wireless charging.
 However, Apple’s iPhone 8, 8 Plus, and iPhone X all offer wireless charging and fast charging.
 It’s worth noting you have to buy the fast charging adapter separately, whereas it’s usually provided in the box with an Android phone.

-This category is far from clear cut, but comparing similarly priced Android phones with iPhones, they tend to have longer battery life, so Android gets the win.
+This category is far from clear cut, but comparing similarly priced Android phones with iPhones, they tend to have longer battery life and they always have fast chargers included in the box, so Android gets the win.

 Apple’s iOS offers consistent and timely software updates and security patches.
 If you want the same experience on Android, then you must buy one of Google’s Pixel phones.
 This is how iOS version share breaks down according to Mixpanel research:

-Just under 50 percent of all iOS devices are now running the latest version.
-By contrast, only 0.2 percent of Android devices are running the latest Android 8.0 Oreo.
+Almost 90 percent of all iOS devices are now running the latest version.
+By contrast, only 0.5 percent of Android devices are running the latest Android 8.1 Oreo.
 This is how Android breaks down according to the official Android Developer website:

 If you want the latest features, bug fixes, and security updates, then you should choose iOS.